W. (film): Plot

 In 1994, Bush runs for governor of Texas.
 Despite his parents' objection to him entering the race, he secures a victory in the election, becoming the 46th governor of Texas on January 17, 1995.
 In 2000, he makes a successful bid to become president.
 Following the September 11 attacks in 2001, Bush labels Iran, Iraq, and North Korea as the "axis of evil".
 In 2002, Bush searches for evidence that Saddam was creating nuclear weapons, and has the army prepared.
 All of Bush's White House staff supports him except Secretary of State Colin Powell, who states that invading Iraq would destabilize the country.
 Powell is generally overruled by Vice President Dick Cheney and Secretary of Defense Donald Rumsfeld, who insist that the war would secure the United States' status as sole global superpower while spreading democracy throughout the Middle East.

 In March 2003, the U.S. invades Iraq.
 The war appears to be a success, and Bush soon gives his "Mission Accomplished" speech on an aircraft carrier.
-When it becomes clear that there are no weapons of mass destruction within Iraq, Bush learns that the responsibility for finding them had been relegated far down the chain of command.
+Shortly afterward the Iraqi insurgency begins and when it becomes clear that there are no weapons of mass destruction within Iraq, Bush learns that the responsibility for finding them had been relegated far down the chain of command.
 Bush discovers that Saddam gambled his regime and his life on the assumption that Bush was bluffing.
 Bush is asked in a White House press conference what mistakes he made as President, a question that leaves him flustered and speechless.
 That night, Bush has a nightmare in which his father accuses him of ruining his family's legacy, which the elder Bush claims was intended for Jeb.
 Bush dreams of himself playing center field at a baseball game.
 Bush attempts to catch a pop fly, but it disappears.